Özlem Cekic: Early life

-During this period she became the first Board Member from a minority background of a Danish Nursing Faculty (sygeplejeraad).
+During this period, she became the first board member from a minority background of a Danish Nursing Faculty (sygeplejeraad).
 She also set up the Diversity Network which worked to highlight the discrimination that Danes with a different ethnic background received in the Danish Health Service.

-At 20 she entered a marriage arranged by her parents, but at age 26 she decided to divorce and raise her child alone.
+At 20, she entered a marriage arranged by her parents, but at age 26 she decided to divorce and rear her child alone.
 She was encouraged by her maternal grandmother who told her that she should strive never to be dependent on anybody, least of all on men.
 She remarried in 2006 with a Kurdish man and has a further 2 children.
 Cekic is a Muslim who believes in the separation of religion from politics.